PrashantBtkl/goforge/README.md

 [![PyPI version](https://img.shields.io/pypi/pyversions/goforge?color=%2344CC11&style=flat-square)](https://pypi.org/project/goforge/)
 <br>
 <br>
-generate entire CRUD backend for golang echo and postgres with one command 💙
+generate the entire CRUD backend for golang echo and postgres with one command 💙
 </div>

 ## Description
- This tool is designed to be used for starting a project and editing the files later.
+ This tool is designed to start a project and edit the files later.
 It uses sqlc to generate all the sql related code.
 Make sure sqlc, goimports, gofmt, and docker are installed.

  ## Prerequisites
  ```bash